ebi-ait/ingest-cellxgene-submitter/README.md

 1. `create-obs --uuid <cell suspension uuid> --type <cell type> --rows <number of rows`
     1. Rows should correspond to the number of rows in the X layer of the h5ad
+1. It will output a file to `output/` that is a CSV of the DataFrame for the obs layer